5minha/5minha/README.md

 - 👋 Hi, I’m @5minha
 - 👀 I’m interested FINTECH service
 - 🌱 Currently, I am planning a financial app.
-- 📫 How to reach me E-mail) minha3683@naver.com OR ohminha2152@gmai.com
+- 📫 How to reach me E-mail) ohminha2152@gmai.com

 <!---
 5minha/5minha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.